Domestic violence against men: Legal system

 Analyses of research indicates that frequently the legal system fails to view women who use intimate partner violence against controlling male partners as victims due to gendered high expectations on women to be the "perfect victim" and the culturally pervasive stereotype of the passive, "cowering" battered woman.

 Women who assault their male partners are more likely to avoid arrest than men who assault their female partners, because female perpetrators of intimate partner violence tend to be viewed by law enforcement agencies and the courts as victims.

 Psychologists

 Psychologists rate that the behavior of the husbands are more likely to be psychologically abusive than wives doing the same actions.

 Social stigma

 Male victims of violence may face socio-cultural issues such as judgement by male peers, or having their masculinity questioned.
-For some men, admitting they are the victim of intimate partner violence could feel like admitting that they do not follow the established social role for men, and may be an admission they are unwilling, or unable, to make.
+For some men, admitting they are the victim of female perpetrated intimate partner violence could feel like admitting that they do not follow the established social role for men, and may be an admission they are unwilling, or unable, to make.